vikobi/Java-mySQL-demo/Solutions-Orchestration-K8s.md

 *Note: the `ingress.hostName` must be set to `my-java-app.com` for Minikube & Linode node balancer address*

-- to test your chart is correct and debug any issues, do a dry-run
+- validate that your chart is correct and debug any issues, do a dry-run

 `helm install my-cool-java-app java-app -f java-app/values-deploy.yaml --dry-run --debug`